dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Measure what matters.

++ Culture is how everyone holds everyone else accountable

++ What got you here would not get you there

 + Retention before scale.

 + "The Law of Leaky Abstractions - You get ease of use until you splat flat against the abraction wall."